aderbalfarias/snippet/Random/TechnicalInterview.md

 Heap is responsible for keeping track of the data, or more precise objects.

 #### Class vs Object
-In short, a class is the definition of an object, and an object is an instance of a class.
+In short, a class is the definition of an object, and an object is an instance of a class.<br>
 The class in c# is nothing but a collection of various data members (fields, properties, events, etc.) and member functions.
 The object in c# is an instance of a class to access the defined properties and methods.

 #### Managed vs Unmanaged code
 Managed code is the code which is managed by the CLR(Common Language Runtime) in .NET Framework.
-Whereas the Unmanaged code is the code which is directly executed by the operating system.
+Whereas the Unmanaged code is the code which is directly executed by the operating system.<br>
 Managed Code:
 - It is executed by managed runtime environment or managed by the CLR.
 - It provides security to the application written in .NET Framework.
-- Memory buffer overflow does not occur.
+- Memory buffer overflow does not occur.<br>
 Unmanaged Code:
 - It is executed directly by the operating system.
 - It does not provide any security to the application.
-- Memory buffer overflow may occur.
+- Memory buffer overflow may occur.<br>